-Released in October 2011 is our Illuminati Manifesto of World Revolution which details the Bavarian Illuminati's role in the French Revolutions of 1789 and 1792.
+Released in October 2011 --and revised in February 2014 -- is our Illuminati Manifesto of World Revolution which details the Bavarian Illuminati's role in the French Revolutions of 1789 and 1792.
 The work includes a translation of Bonneville's Esprit des Religions.
 This was a 1792 work outlining the goals of the World Revolution planned by the Illuminati.
 Nicolas Bonneville was the leader of the French branch of the Bavarian Illuminati at Paris.
 You can purchase the print version of this ground breaking and scholarly work at this link at Amazon.
 You can also buy the Kindle version for just $9.99 at this Amazon link.
 For more information, please go to our webpage "My New Book."

 Next up will be "Cagliostro and the Illuminati of Bavaria."